md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Explainable AI analytics.
 * Cross-sector knowledge graphs.

-These capabilities would be subject to ongoing research, evaluation, and governance considerations.
+These capabilities would be subject to ongoing research, evaluation, and governance considerations [2,5,7,50,74,75].

-### Conclusion
+## Conclusion

 The Policy Intelligence Dashboard represents a key component of the BAPIL framework.
-By combining data analytics, AI-assisted insights, visualization tools, and knowledge management capabilities, the dashboard seeks to support evidence-based policy analysis and informed decision-making.
+By combining data analytics, AI-assisted insights, visualization tools, and knowledge management capabilities, the dashboard seeks to support evidence-based policy analysis and informed decision-making [17,21,24].

-Rather than replacing policymakers or institutions, the dashboard is envisioned as a research and decision-support tool that helps stakeholders navigate complexity, access relevant information, and better understand emerging policy challenges.
+Rather than replacing policymakers or institutions, the dashboard is envisioned as a research and decision-support tool that helps stakeholders navigate complexity, access relevant information, and better understand emerging policy challenges [1,4,5,10].

-The next chapter introduces the concept of a Bangla Policy Foundation Model and explores how Bangla-language AI technologies may contribute to policy intelligence and public sector innovation in Bangladesh.
+The next chapter introduces the concept of a Bangla Policy Foundation Model and explores how Bangla-language AI technologies may contribute to policy intelligence and public sector innovation in Bangladesh [37,46,48,49,80].

 ## Chapter 8: Bangla Policy Foundation Model (BPFM)